How does Kim tell North Korea he's giving up nuclear weapons?

 Since 2013, the pro-military factions have been ascendant, but a Trump summit could lend heft to arguments by officials who prefer to prioritize economic development, Green said.

-A number of military authorities and other senior elites might be less receptive to denuclearization.
+A number of military authorities and other senior elites might be less receptive to denuclearisation.

 "For them, it’s unthinkable to ensure regime security with conventional forces alone, so they could object to Kim’s decision and continue to argue for keeping the bombs," said Kim Hyung-suk.